amitkaps/empower/_posts/2013-08-10-parenting.md

 layout: chapter
 title: Number One Parenting Tool
 permalink: parenting
+category: parent
 ---

-Whenever you think, do you think in terms of questions or in terms of statements?Have you ever asked a question without first thinking for possible answers?
+Whenever you think, do you think in terms of questions or in terms of statements?
+Have you ever asked a question without first thinking for possible answers?
 When somebody tells you something, its possible to ignore it.
 But when somebody asks you a question, can your mind ignore thinking about it?Why is this so?

 Ladies and Gentleman, Mothers and Fathers, presenting the ultimate panacea,the ultimate disciplining, learning and teaching tool, an amazing language thatleads to higher intelligence.
 A language common to all great thinkers and leaders,from Socrates to Einstein.

-Chuck out the useless “T” language – tell them, tell them, tell them, and thenwonder why they don’t get it!
+Chuck out the useless “T” language – tell them, tell them, tell them, and then wonder why they don’t get it!
 Tune in the new “Q” language – ask them, let them ponder, decide, answer and you would wonder why you didn’t do moreof this before.

-Child doesn’t go to sleep easily: Try asking questions, “Why do you think it’simportant to take a nap?
+Child doesn’t go to sleep easily: Try asking questions, “Why do you think it’s important to take a nap?
 How will you benefit from a good sleep?
 What can you (or I) do so that you can sleep easily?”

 Child doesn’t wash hands before eating: Try Asking questions, “Why do youthink we should wash hands before eating?
 How will this help you?
 Do we need to wash it everyday?
 Why?”